acoadou/alpaca-cpp/README.md

 ## Highlights

-- **Comprehensive endpoint coverage** for accounts, account configuration, activities, equities/options/crypto/OTC orders, positions, assets, calendar/clock data, portfolio history and watchlists.
+- **Comprehensive endpoint coverage** for accounts, account configuration, activities, equities/options/crypto/OTC orders, positions, assets, calendar/clock and interval calendar data, portfolio history and watchlists.
 - **Domain specific clients** for trading, market data, and broker operations mirroring the layout of the official Alpaca SDKs, with environment presets for paper and live trading and full support for onboarding, funding, and managed portfolio flows.